From Suffering to Sovereign: Escaping the Systems of Oppression That Keep Our Energy Stuck, Sick, Sad or Small

 Ancient Chinese wisdom teaches that harmony (Dao), balance (Yin-Yang), and the free movement of energy (Qi) are essential for a thriving life, however when we take a step back and look, society has MANY examples of the natural flow of human energy being blocked.
 Oppressive systems create these blockages—keeping people stuck in cycles of scarcity, fear, and disempowerment, just like cluttered or misaligned spaces disrupt ones well-being in feng shui.

-Even if our home is our sanctuary, it;s hard to feel empowered in a system that is designed to exhaust and overwhelm us.
+Even if our home is our sanctuary, it's hard to feel empowered in a social system that is designed to exhaust and overwhelm us.
 To truly reclaim our energy, health, and happiness, we must dismantle the grip of these systems on our lives and create alternative pathways to joy and liberation.

 "In a society where the good is defined in terms of profit rather than in terms of human need, there must always be some group of people who, through systematized oppression, can be made to feel surplus, to occupy the place of the dehumanized inferior."